Disclosure: We sometimes use affiliate links which means that, at zero cost to you, we may earn a commission if you buy something through our links.

 Thanks to brands taking conversion optimisation seriously, mobile conversion rates are now comparable to other devices.
 There’s still a long way to go for online businesses to remove friction and maximise sales but the return on investment brands are seeing from conversion optimisation suggests we’re heading in the right direction.

 Producing great content is difficult for every brand and users are getting more demanding about the kind of stuff they want to engage with.
-So what our digital marketing stats say about the role of content in 2017?
+So what our digital marketing stats say about the current role of content?

 #13: 46% of marketers say photography is critical to their current marketing and storytelling strategies.
 (CMO Council)